Search by Keyword

 On October 15th, 2021, various editions of the "Let It Be" album were released that feature an interesting version of "Please Please Me."
 The "Deluxe" 2CD set, the "Super Deluxe" 5CD + Blu-ray edition and the "Super Deluxe" 4LP + 1 12" EP edition all include "take nine" and "take 10" of their recording of the song "Let It Be," between which Paul plays and sings a bit of "Please Please Me" on piano.

 A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023, this including the new mix of "Please Please Me" detailed above.
-This expanded release
+This expanded release included 12 additional songs for a total of 38 tracks and was made available as a double CD and as a triple vinyl release on both black and red vinyl.

 Live Performances

 As stated earlier, there is no evidence to show that “Please Please Me” was performed live before its being recorded in the studio.
 In fact, it appears that they kept the song under wraps for a short time after it was recorded, wanting to premier this song when it would make the best impact.
-This turned out to be at the Mersey Beat Awards Night in Birkenhead in Merseyside, England on December 15th, 1962, just after they received their award for topping the Mersey Beat poll for the second year in a row.
+This turned out to be at the Mersey Beat Awards Night at The Majestic Ballroom in Birkenhead in Merseyside, England on December 15th, 1962, just after they received their award for topping the Mersey Beat poll for the second year in a row.
 This first performance of "Please Please Me" occurred just nineteen days after their official EMI recording of the song and twenty-seven days (nearly four weeks) before its official release as their second British single on January 11th, 1963.

 Three days before the record was released, on January 8th, 1963, The Beatles appeared on a live local Scotish TV show called "Roundup" miming a performance of "Please Please Me."
 Then, two days after the release of the single, January 13th, 1963, The Beatles taped a mimed performance of the song for the national British Saturday night TV show “Thank Your Lucky Stars,” which was broadcast on January 19th of that year.
 This opened many doors for The Beatles, helping propel the song to the top of most of the national charts.
 Then on January 16th, 1963, they mimed the song live on the Granada TV show "People And Places."
 And then came another appearance on "Thank Your Lucky Stars," this mimed performance of "Please Please Me" taped on February 17th, 1963 and aired on February 23rd of that year.
 Yet another mimed performance of the song was for the children's TV show "Tuesday Rendezvous" on April 9th, 1963, this live broadcast featuring 50 seconds of "Please Please Me" during the closing credits.
 Then came "The 625 Show," The Beatles performing "Please Please Me" at the close of the show, joined by the entire cast.
 This show was taped on April 13th, 1963 and broadcast on April 16th, 1963.
 The national BBC TV show "Pops And Lenny" was next, this being a live broadcast on May 16th, 1963, featuring a truncated version of "Please Please Me" that only lasted 1 minute and 5 seconds.